 ^aThere is a program that will halt and it returns "yes" if and only if the input is a palindrome.

 ^bThanks to a lively discussion on September 15, 2015.

-^cThere is a program that will halt and it returns "yes" if and only if the input is a prime.
+^cThere is a program that will halt and it returns "yes" if the input is a prime and "no" otherwise.

 Recursive and Nonrecursive Languages: Examples (concluded)